leolanese/Angular-Zoneless-Signals/README.md

 ## Managing Changes Without Zone.js

-In a zoneless application, you need to be more "explicit" about change detection:
+In a zoneless application, we need to be more "explicit" about change detection:

 - Changes are automatically detected for input properties

-- `Forcing Detection`: For other changes, you'll need to manually trigger change detection using ChangeDetectorRef
+- `Forcing Detection`: For other changes, we'll need to manually trigger change detection using ChangeDetectorRef

 ```js
 private cdRef inject(ChangeDetectorRef) {}